muktharamesh20/61040-portfolio/assignments/assignment1.md

 ### Problems
 1. School
-    - Keeping track of deadlines: deadline sources from personal calendars and many different websites for classes
+    - Keeping track of deadlines is difficult: deadline sources from personal calendars and many different websites for classes
     - Taking Notes in Lecture/Recitation: lecture moves too quickly
     - Finding a study buddy
 2. Travelling
     - Group planning for Travelling: Making sure everyone has a say in activities at destination
     - Planning itinerary at a location (not just the plane/hotel): Making sure it's feasible with time/budget constraints
-    - Making sure you don't forget anything
+    - Making sure you don't forget anything when travelling
 3. Clothes/Style
     - Using/Learning Basics of Clothing - Style is subjective, but there are some things that help your clothes look better like color and if it's the right fit.
-    - Overpaying for clothing that's cheaper online or at a different store or with coupons.
+    - Overpaying for clothing that's not exactly what you want (whether that's online, at a different store, not eco-friendly, or with coupons).
-    - Measuring yourself for tailored clothes (ie for suits, indian clothes, etc.)
+    - Measuring yourself for tailored clothes can be inefficient and/or inacurate (ie for suits, indian clothes, etc.)

 ### Selected
 1. *Taking Better Notes in Lecture*
     - Sometimes the teacher moves too quickly and I can't take notes.
 Sometimes I can take notes but my focus is writing everything down, not absorbing what's being said.
 Additionally, some students face the dilemna between handwriting notes which is better for retention, and typing which is faster.
 I know that this is a serious problem, as me and my friends have talked about it.
 It's also a reason that sometimes students skip lecture because lecture isn't useful if you can't absorb the material and record what you learned.
 I think I also have an interesting insight into this that could make a really cool solution.
 It could be a little more difficult that other problems that I could address, but I think it would be exciting and very useful to solve for many college and high school students.
-     - Stakeholders: User (Student/Note-taker), Teachers (The person whose class the user is taking notes in), Parents (The parents of the user)
+     - Stakeholders:
         - Student: The student is directly affected.
 Poorer notes lead to more stress, more time to review for tests, and less comprehension and retention.
 This could also lead to lower test scores, and some students even skipping lecture because they don't think it's useful.
         - Teacher/Lecturer: Students might appear disengaged if they're struggling to take notes.
 They also might appear in office hours more often, and need more help.
         - Parents/Guardians: They might worry about academic performance and study habits of their student, and might feel stressed as well.
 A solution that helps their kid study would make them feel better.